The Gang's All Here (Skid Row album)

-The Gang's All Here is the sixth studio album by American heavy metal band Skid Row, released on October 14, 2022.
-It is the band's first release with new lead singer Erik Grönwall who replaced ZP Theart in March 2022, and is the band's first studio album in sixteen years since Revolutions per Minute in 2006.
+The Gang's All Here is the sixth studio album by American heavy metal band Skid Row, their first since Revolutions per Minute (2006).
+It was released on October 14, 2022, by earMUSIC.
+It is the band's only release with lead singer Erik Grönwall, who replaced ZP Theart in March 2022, as well as the first with Rob Hammersmith, the band's drummer since 2010.

 Background and recording

 The album was recorded in Nashville, Tennessee and produced by Nick Raskulinecz.

 Release and promotion

 The title track was released as the lead single and featured a music video which was released on May 25, 2022.
 The clip features live footage and photos taken and submitted by fans during the band's early 2022 concerts, as well as behind-the-scene footage showing the band rehearsing in the studio and backstage.

 The band released the official music video for the second single "Tear It Down" in July 2022.
 The song is about breaking down barriers and the video was produced by Take 2 Productions / Rosey Media.